phpkoru/docs/cpanel/cloudlinux-phpselector/README.md

 # cPanel CloudLinux PHP Selector

+## Using PHPkoru with CloudLinux PHP Selector in cPanel

-PHPkoru Loader cPanel CloudLinux PHP Selector'de 3 komut ile kolayca kurulabilir.
+PHPkoru Loader can be easily installed with 3 commands in cPanel for CloudLinux PHP Selector.